OSCNWeb/oscn-news/_posts/2024-05-10-press-release-district-23-interviews.md

 system: false
 title: Press Release - District 23 Interviews
 ---
-position of District Judge of Lincoln County.
+On Tuesday, June 4, 2024, the Judicial Nominating Commission (JNC) will conduct interviews for the position of District Judge of Lincoln County.
 The following individuals have applied for this position:

 - Sarah Lynne Bridge, Chandler
 - Joseph Alan Dobry, Chandler